infrared-inspection-systems/Infraspec/README.md

 #### Notifications

 Include: Notfications that can be searched or filtered.
 We would also want to have positve, false, and neutral confirmations.
-Calendar, Snapshot, Type, Date, Time, Device Name, Location, Preset.
+On the dashboard: Calendar, Snapshot, and List.
+List: Type, Date, Time, Device Name, Location, Preset.

 ## Terminal Commands